Leo T. McCarthy

 Leo Tarcissus McCarthy (August 15, 1930 – February 5, 2007) was an American politician and businessman.
 He served as the 43rd lieutenant governor of California from 1983 to 1995.

 Early life and education

 McCarthy, whose parents were both natives of Tralee, Ireland, was himself born in Auckland, New Zealand, on August 15, 1930 but emigrated to the United States with his parents Daniel and Nora McCarthy, and siblings when he was three years old.
 The McCarthy family sailed from the Port of Wellington, New Zealand on the Union Steam Ship Makura, which arrived at the Port of San Francisco, California, on February 9, 1934.
 He went to elementary school at Mission Dolores.
 He then went to high school at St. Ignatius College Preparatory.
-He earned a Bachelor of Arts degree in history from the University of San Francisco and a Juris Doctor from San Francisco Law School, now integrated to Alliant International University.
+He earned a Bachelor of Arts degree in history from the University of San Francisco and a Juris Doctor from San Francisco Law School.

 Career

 McCarthy joined the United States Air Force in March 1951, and served for twenty-one months until the end of 1952, as an enlisted man.
 He was in an intelligence unit at the Strategic Air Command and was stationed at Lake Charles, Louisiana for seventeen months.
 While at the Strategic Air Command, he spent a few weeks deployed to Saudi Arabia taking part in a mission to simulate the start of World War III.
 He also served in the United States Air Force Reserves for a few years.